Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 **English(Current)** | [中文版](zh_cn.md)
-# Godot 4 EntityBody2D (v2.1)
+# Godot 4 EntityBody2D (v2.2)
-A GDExtension for Godot 4 to provide an `EntityBody2D` and an `EntityArea2D` for 2D platform games
+A GDExtension for Godot 4 to provide an `EntityBody2D` for 2D platform games

 # How to Install?
 1. Clone the repo to any folders and copy the `gdextension` folder